IreneKilgannon/pands-project/README.md

 ```
 </details>

 To make a side by side comparison of the histograms I have displayed them in the table below.
-I would like to make figure, axes plot of the histograms so that there are all plotted in the same figure but to date I have been unable to figure out how to do this.
+I would like to make figure, axes plot of the histograms so that there are all plotted in the same figure but to date I have been unable to do this.

 |||
 |---|---|